Alerts contact points

 -

-[Optional] Specify Choose mute timing from the drop-down; see Mute timing for alerts for details.
+[Optional] Specify Choose mute timing from the drop-down; see Suppress Schedule for Alerts for details.

 -